 Rum cake from scratch – there’s no pudding or cake mix involved and it’s even more delicious than the cake mix version!
 Can be made with all-purpose flour or with whole wheat pastry flour for a 100% whole grain version.
-Scroll to the bottom of the post for a how-to recipe video.

 The special thing about this rum cake, other than being the most awesome rum cake ever, is that you don’t need a bunch of processed junk to make it.
 Most rum cakes call for cake mix and pudding mix, neither of which I really want to use.

 I remember when I moved to Germany, where we don’t have the same cake and pudding mixes, 6 years ago and spent hours looking for a rum cake recipe from scratch.
 No luck.

 But Alejandra from Always Order Dessert has solved that problem with her rum cake from scratch!
 Now the whole world can enjoy rum cake. :)

 The original recipe calls for 1 cup of homemade pudding mix.
 The recipe for the pudding mix yields 2 1/2 cups and since I didn’t want any pudding mix left over, I scaled down the pudding recipe to what was needed just for the rum cake and it worked perfectly!

 I also wanted to try subbing coconut oil for the vegetable oil in the original but I chickened out and used olive oil.
 Since coconut oil is solid at room temperature (at least in cold winter kitchens), I was worried that it’d make the cake too firm.